ASSahasranamam/gce-images/docker-images/README.md

 Deploying a new version to the public image repository
 ------------------------------------------------------
-Get the latest Dockerfile, etc., from this repository via a git clone or pull and then:
+Get the latest Dockerfile, etc., from this repository via a `git clone` or `git pull` and then:

 (1) Build the image.
 ```